nhsengland/package-your-code-workshop/docs/content/workshops/index.md

 # Workshop Overview

-Welcome to the hands-on workshops!
-Each workshop builds on the previous one, taking you through the complete journey of packaging your Python code professionally.
+Lets dive into these workshops!
+Each workshop will take

 !!! info "Learning Objectives"